GiperB0la/Desk/README.md

 One client takes screenshots of its desktop, encodes them into **JPEG**, and sends them to another client.
 The second client receives these frames and displays them in an **SFML window** in real time.

-But the magic doesn’t stop there:
-- when the second client’s user moves the mouse, clicks, or types, those events are sent back through the network;
+At the same time, user input (mouse and keyboard events) from the second client is sent back through the network.
-- the first client receives them and reproduces the actions using **WinAPI**;
+The first client receives these events and reproduces them with **WinAPI**, turning the app into a fully functional
-- the result is a fully functional **remote desktop control**, similar to AnyDesk or RDP.
+**remote desktop solution** — both screen sharing and full control are always enabled.

 ---